 How are we doing?
-Maryland is making slow but steady progress toward achieving the EmPower Maryland energy efficiency/consumption target.
-Per capita electricity consumption has been below the 2007 baseline for each year 2008 through 2010.
+Maryland is making steady progress toward achieving the EmPower Maryland energy efficiency/consumption target.
+Per capita electricity consumption has been below the 2007 baseline for each year 2008 through 2011.
 In 2008, per capita electricity consumption across the State declined by 2.23% from the 2007 baseline, and further declined by 3.94% from the baseline in 2009.
 Per capita electricity consumption increased to slightly above the 2008 level in 2010, resulting in a decline of only 1.50% from the 2007 baseline.
-Consumption is expected to more rapidly decline in 2011, followed by accelerating declines in 2012 and 2013.
+Consumption more rapidly declined by 5.11% in 2011, and the decline is expected to accelerate in 2012.
 A multitude of strategies are in place to promote efficiency and conservation.
 Utilities have received regulatory approval to implement a variety of programs and consumer incentives.
 The Maryland Energy Administration has launched programs funded by the Strategic Energy Investment Fund (SEIF) and the American Recovery and Reinvestment Act of 2009 to promote energy efficiency by low and moderate income families, farmers, commercial and industrial businesses, and local and State government.
 Additionally, Maryland is promoting energy efficiency through adoption of the 2009 International Energy Conservation Code regulating the State's building energy codes, adoption and enforcement of efficiency standards for appliances not covered by Federal standards, and promoting efficient combined heat and power systems.
 Maryland was cited as one of the top 10 states as well as one of the six most improved states in the 2011 State Energy Efficiency Scorecard produced by the American Council for an Energy-Efficient Economy.
+Maryland ranked in the top 10 for the second year in a row as reported in the 2012 State Energy Efficiency Scorecard.
 The Scorecard examines six state energy efficiency policy areas: (1) utility and public benefits programs and policies; (2) transportation policies; (3) building energy codes; (4) combined heat and power; (5) state government initiatives; and (6) appliance efficiency standards.
 The scorecard presents "a comprehensive ranking of the states based on an array of metrics that capture best practices and recognize leadership in energy efficiency policy and program implementation.
 The Scorecard benchmarks progress and provides a roadmap for states to advance energy efficiency in the residential, commercial, industrial, and transportation sectors."
 Maryland was one of the states recognized for significantly increasing utility-sector energy efficiency efforts to meet energy savings targets established in Energy Efficiency Resource Standards, greenhouse gas tailpipe emission standards, integration of transportation and land use planning, and for adopting energy-efficient transportation policies.
+The 2012 Scorecard gave kudos to Maryland for adopting the most recent and most stringent energy efficiency code for residential construction.

-&lt;sup>66 Data has been updated from what was reported last year.
+&lt;sup>79 Data has been updated from what was reported last year.

-&lt;sup>67 Maryland Energy Outlook, Maryland Energy Administration, January 2010
+&lt;sup>80 Maryland Energy Outlook, Maryland Energy Administration, January 2010